vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

           └── init.pp
       ```

-6. Use the Puppet manifeset to install Defender for Endpoint on Linux on your device.
+6. Use the Puppet manifest to install Defender for Endpoint on Linux on your device.

    ```bash